SarShaheen/Evolution-Of-Air-Jordan/README.md

 ### Bugs

-I haven’t ran into any bugs yet but will update this if i do.
+I haven’t ran into any bugs yet.

 ### Validator Testing